chandkaurati/Node-Fundamentals/Asyncjs/file1.md

-form the file one this is and demo txt file
+this data form the file 1